 “It was a big economic problem, with the greenhouse industry being so strong here,” said Mark Bridgen, LIHREC director and a professor in the School of Integrative Plant Science in the College of Agriculture and Life Sciences (CALS).
 “And that’s what we’re here for – to do applied research to help the agricultural and horticultural businesses of Long Island.”

 On Sept.
-22 in Riverhead, the LIHREC, part of the Cornell University Agriculture Experiment Station, will formally mark a century of dedication to that mission.
+22 in Riverhead, the LIHREC, part of the Cornell University Agricultural Experiment Station, will formally mark a century of dedication to that mission.
 A celebratory event with tours and remarks will welcome dignitaries expected to include President Martha E. Pollack; Benjamin Z. Houlton, the Ronald P. Lynch Dean of CALS; and local elected officials.

 Earlier this year, the New York State Legislature approved a resolution commemorating the “pioneering research facility [that] continues to serve the diverse agricultural community on Long Island.”